bromodachi-team/bromodachi-web/blogs/bombermania-post-mortem.md

 ### 3. Boosters:
 - Player have 4 different types of booster, can be bought by coins, or gained by watching an advertisement
 - The 4 types of boosters are:
-  - **Undo:** Return a placed bomb on the level.
+  - <b>Undo:</b> Return a placed bomb on the level.
 If the returned bomb is the first bomb to explode, then another bomb will be chosen to explode first randomly.
-  - **Switch:** Change which bomb will explode first,
+  - <b>Switch:</b> Change which bomb will explode first,
-  - **Barrage:** Deals damage to random enemies, with the first damage dealt to a specific enemy,
+  - <b>Barrage<:/b> Deals damage to random enemies, with the first damage dealt to a specific enemy,
-  - **Destroy:** Destroy a specific target by choice.<br><br>
+  - <b>Destroy:</b> Destroy a specific target by choice.<br><br>

 <p>And so, after being developed for ~1 month (and some additional time-consuming problems that we need to deal with in the first time self-publishing game), the game is available on Google Play.</p>